AceRoqs/DiskTools/README.md

 * _partinfo_ will display the partition table information from the [MBR](http://en.wikipedia.org/wiki/Master_boot_record) of the first physical disk.
-* _partinfow_ is a GUI program which is a bit more complete thanthe other utilities.
+* _partinfow_ is a GUI program which is a bit more complete than the other utilities.
 It will display the complete partition information \(including extended partitions\) of the first two physical disks.
-* _shared_ is a shared library of disk reading and other code that is tool agnostic.
+* _shared_ is a shared library for disk reading and other code that is tool agnostic.
 The pretty printing code is probably useful to others.

 All of the tools must be run elevated \(as Administrator\), except for